The other day I had a request to send a Virtual Machine over the continent.

 Let’s fire up PowerShell within the guest OS and force UNMAP using the following cmdlet:

 Shut down the VM and look again at the size of the dynamic VHDX file.
-It shrinks back to the original file size ~15GB .
+It shrinks back to the original file size of ~15GB.

 If you like to see TRIM/UNMAP on a Dell Compellent SAN in action, my fellow MVP Didier Van Hoye has recorded a screencast demo.

-In conclusion, Trim requires trim-compatible hardware and is also requires Windows Sever 2012 or above on Hyper-V hosts and guests.
+In conclusion, Trim requires trim-compatible hardware and is also requires Windows Server 2012 or later release on Hyper-V hosts and guests.